-With backdrop of prevailing the COVID-19 pandemic, the Company has re-assessed its ability to continue as a going concern for next 12 months.
-Government notification has enabled the pharma industries to operate without any major restrictions.
+With backdrop of prevailing pandemic from COVID-19, the Company has re-assessed its ability to continue as a going concern for next 12 months.
+Government notification has enabled that the Pharma industries can operate without any major restrictions.
 All customers of the Company fall under the essential services and the customers have executed existing orders as per expectation and assured further and continued orders.
 Based on the market trends and general industry outlook, industry has withstood well against the pandemic situation in a better way.
-Major raw materials are procured from holding company and there is no shortfall expected for the same.
-Out of raw materials procured from external vendors, majority are locally procured and available from multiple vendor locations.
+Major raw materials are procured from group company and there is no shortfall expected for the same.
+Out of the raw materials procured from external vendors, majority are locally procured and available from multiple vendor locations.
 There is sufficient inventory of imported raw material to cater to demand and orders in hand and new orders have been continuously executed for further dispatchs.

-Based on the assessment made, the Company is expected to generate sufficient funds to repay the borrowings.
-The company being a wholly-owned subsidiary, has received investment from the Group in form of inter corporate deposits, letter of support from holding company and has unutilised approved limits in case of requirement of any financial support.
+Based on the assessment made, the company is expected to generate sufficient funds to repay the borrowings.
+The company being a wholly-owned subsidiary, has received investment from the Group companies in form of inter corporate deposits, letter of support from holding company and has unutilised approved limits in case of requirement of any financial support.